 top of page

-GAME DESIGN FUNDAMENTALS
+THE ONLY GAME DESIGN FUNDAMENTALS YOU NEED TO KNOW

 Hey there, aspiring game developers and enthusiasts!
 At Aurelia Studios, we believe that understanding the fundamentals of game design is crucial for creating captivating experiences.
 Whether you’re a newbie or looking to sharpen your skills, this guide will help you grasp the core principles of game design.
 Let’s jump in!